francisrstokes/arcsecond/tutorial/tutorial-part-2.md

 ## Coroutines

 The next example is perhaps the most powerful tool in the arcsecond library, not only because of how expressive it is, but because the idea of _contextual parsing_ falls out of it for free.
-The `coroutine` parser takes a scanner function which provides \run function as argument, and allows parsing data using the \run function.
+The `coroutine` parser takes a parserFn function which provides `run` function as argument, and allows parsing data using the \run function.

 ```javascript
 const { letters, coroutine, char } = require('arcsecond');